 To the best of our knowledge we comply, in all material respects, with the laws, regulations and operating approvals affecting our facilities, and we minimize the potential for environmental incidents by applying an environmental management system based on the ISO 14001 standard.
 The scope of the environmental management system encompasses the Company's environmental policy, objectives, processes, procedures, training and stewardship of our environmental responsibility.
 We require each facility to have an environmental emergency response plan.
 Each plant and facility is also subject to third party environmental audits to help ensure conformance with the EPCOR HSE management system and compliance with all regulations.
-The Edmonton waterworks system (including the Rossdale Water Treatment Plant (Rossdale) and E.L.
-Smith WTP) achieved EnviroVista Champion status as of June 2011.
-In 2020, EPCOR was again recognized as one of the Best 50 Corporate Citizens in Canada in relation to sustainability and environmental protection.
-At the end of 2020, our Regina wastewater, Britannia mine water run-off operations and Strathmore water and wastewater systems in addition to all of our Edmonton water, wastewater, sanitary and stormwater, transportation services, and electricity transmission and distribution operations, remain ISO 14001 registered.
+The Company's 20-year Edmonton flood mitigation program to protect homes, businesses and essential services from flood risk was recognized as a Clean50 Top Project in 2021.
+As well in 2021, EPCOR was again recognized as one of the Best 50 Corporate Citizens in Canada in relation to sustainability and environmental protection.
+At the end of 2021, our Regina wastewater, Britannia mine water run-off operations and Strathmore water and wastewater systems in addition to all of our Edmonton water, wastewater, sanitary and stormwater, and electricity transmission and distribution operations, remain ISO 14001 registered.